 Mr. Urban has over 20 years of experience in various life science industries; especially in drug discovery and diagnostics.
 He has transitioned midway in his career from a bench scientist to a business development/marketing professional and has also been trained in academic technology management.
 He has worked for entities such as Parke Davis-Warner Lambert, Pfizer, the University of Michigan Medical School, Molecular Imaging Research, Charles River Laboratories, Everist Genomics, Wayne State University and Spartan Innovations.
 Mr. Urban holds a Bachelor’s in Biology, General Science and Physical Science from Concordia College, a Master’s in Molecular Biology and Graduate Certificate in Business Administration, both from Eastern Michigan University.

 Mr. Urban is the Director of Venture Creation for Life Sciences within Spartan Innovations.
 He has helped to create and oversee the process to assess, develop, mature and fund multiple startups that have launched out of Michigan State University.

 Nichole has 13 years of experience in marketing and communications with an emphasis on customer relations and data management.
-She has a BS in Family and Consumer Sciences and Human Science Communication from Ball State University.
+Nichole holds a B.S. in Family and Consumer Sciences and Human Science Communication from Ball State University.